 You will enjoy regular contact with professional translators and interpreters in your practice-based modules and gain advanced knowledge of how technologies are shaping up the translation and interpreting industry.
 You will benefit from course components that emphasise the business aspects of the translation and interpreting profession.

 You will practise with the latest computer-assisted translation software, corpus tools and resources, and gain advanced corpus-compilation and terminology extraction skills that make you stand out.
-As a student, you will benefit from free access to SDL Trados Studio, SDL Multiterm, and Sketch Engine, as well as open-access software such as SmartCat, Matecat, Memsource and Lilt.
+As a student, you will benefit from free access to SDL Trados Studio, SDL MultiTerm, Matecat, Smartcat, WinCaps, KantanMT, Dragon Speaking and Sketch Engine software to help you learn about translation technology.
 You will also have access to a cutting-edge two-way and multipoint videoconferencing system that simulates remote or distance interpreting, with delegates and interpreters interacting over video link.